2022 Russian mobilization: Implementation

-The military commissars of some Russian regions forbade persons in the reserve to travel outside their districts of residence, and that those who had received a summons or received a mobilization order were obliged to appear at registration offices.
+The military commissars of some Russian regions forbade persons in the reserve to travel outside their districts of residence, and stated that those who had received a summons or received a mobilization order were obliged to appear at registration offices.
 Employers of persons who have received summons or have mobilization orders were also ordered to make settlements with such persons and ensure their appearance at said offices.

 Britain's Ministry of Defence stated that many new recruits were being deployed to the front lines in Ukraine without any training or proper equipment.
 One conscripted soldier wrote in a social media post: "We were officially told there would be no training before going to the front.
 The regiment commander confirmed this information that on the (Sep.)
 29th we will go to Kherson."
 A Russian officer told a group of mobilized men in a video posted on social media: "You're all soldiers now.
 Three days here.
 A flight.
 And then two weeks of military training."
-According to retired U.S. General Ben Hodges, "It is criminal to send untrained soldiers into combat… it's murder.
+According to retired U.S. General Ben Hodges, "It is criminal to send untrained soldiers into combat... it's murder.
 I doubt these men will survive very long."

-Mikhail Degtyarev, the governor of Khabarovsk Krai, said that "About half of [the mobilized men] we returned home as they did not meet the selection criteria for entering the military service."
+Mikhail Degtyarev, the governor of Khabarovsk Krai, said that "about half of [the mobilized men] we returned home, as they did not meet the selection criteria for entering the military service."

-In a video published by the independent news website The Insider, recently mobilized Russian soldiers complained of "inhumane" conditions, weapons shortages and mistreatment by officers.
+In a video published by the independent news website The Insider, recently mobilized Russian soldiers complained of "inhumane" conditions, weapons shortages, and mistreatment by officers.
 Ukraine's Ministry of Defense compared Russian soldiers' living conditions to the Netflix TV show Squid Game.
 Zabaykalsky Krai Duma deputy Andrey Gurulev said that 1.5 million sets of uniforms had "disappeared" from the MoD.
 The Governor of the Omsk Region Alexander Burkov said that his region had a budget deficit of 13 billion rubles and had no money for mobilized men.

-It was reported that Russian authorities were targeting poor, homeless and people from poorer regions of Russia for conscription.
+It was reported that Russian authorities were targeting poor, homeless, and people from poorer regions of Russia for conscription.
 Russian authorities drafted detained protestors with no previous military experience, including a 17-year-old boy who was arrested at an anti-war demonstration in Moscow.